adobe/react-native-acpcore/sample/ACPCoreSample/README.md

 ```
 cd sample/ACPCoreSample/ && npm install && react-native run-ios
 ```

+> Note: If you see an error "Can't find simulator for "iPhoneX"", this is a known [issue](https://github.com/facebook/react-native/issues/23256) with React Native and you should try running the sample app inside of Xcode.

 or

-Open the Xcode project
+Open the Xcode project under the `ios` directory and hit run

-Hit the Run button

 #### Run instructions for Android: